jozso39/rohlik-agent/ASSIGNMENT.md

 - **Effectiveness of the Agentic System (60%):** Does the agent successfully plan and use tools to fulfill the user's request?
 Is the logic sound and robust?
 - **Technical Architecture & Tooling (30%):** What frameworks and design choices you made and is the logic of that sound?
 - **Clarity & Code Quality (10%):** Is the code well-structured and easy to understand?
 Is the design write-up clear and concise?

-5. Evaluation Criteria

-We are assessing your skills as a senior technical leader.
-The evaluation will be weighted as follows:

-Effectiveness of the Agentic System (60%): Does the agent successfully plan and use tools to fulfill the user's request?
-Is the logic sound and robust?

-Technical Architecture & Tooling (30%): What frameworks and design choices you made and is the logic of that sound?

-Clarity & Code Quality (10%): Is the code well-structured and easy to understand?
-Is the design write-up clear and concise?*